DhruvDh/mergesort-egui/mergesort-lesson.md

 [Space for working it out...]

-Would you like to try working through the complete combination before we continue?

 ## Discovering the Merge

 We found that taking the smallest element at each step might work.
 Let's explore this idea more carefully.